gaborbankutidev/BringApp/README.md

 ## Setup

 -   Install all dependencies in all workspaces with `yarn`
+-   Create the necessary .env files in the bring-app, /next and /bring-theme folders
 -   Start the backend services in docker with `yarn services:up`
 -   Build the theme and start the development with `yarn dev`
--   Log in to WordPress admin, go to Settings -> Permalinks, and set it to `/%postname%/`.
+-   Log in to WordPress admin, go to Settings -> Permalinks, and set it to `/%postname%/`
 -   Activate your Project Theme and complete the required plugin installation steps
 -   Happy building!